PA HIRE IN & AROUND GLOUCESTERSHIRE

 2. Label everything.
 Anyone finding or using it might need to know

 a.
 Who it belongs to.
-It is much less likely to "walk" if it is obvious whose it is.
+It is much less likely to

 b.
 What it is (or, if it is a container, what is in it).
 If you need to find it, it is much quicker and easier to read what is on the lid than to open every box.